PERCEPTEMPLE/perceptemple-main/3-exploratory-ai/unified-framework-little-prince.md

-# Unified Theoretical Framework – EAI Principito v1.0
+# Unified Theoretical Framework – EAI Little Prince v1.0
 **An Explorer of Resonance, not an Executor of Orders**